ghebant/lbc-api/README.md

 {
    "brand":"Audi",
-   "model":"rs4"
+   "model":"Rs4"
 }
 ```

 # How search works ?
-For the matching part the Levenshtein distance algorithm has been used
+For the matching part the Levenshtein distance algorithm has been used combined with multiple percentages calculated for every keyword matching a car model
 ## Levenshtein Algorithm
 The Levenshtein distance is a string metric for measuring difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.
 ### Example